gqz7/Animations/Videos/README.md

 # Animated Videos

     I would like to upload my videos here but unfortunetly GitHub is not made for large video uploads.
-    I have made uploads of my faviorite works on my Vimeo account.
+    I have made uploads of my faviorite works on my Vimeo/Youtube account.

-#### Check them out and you can download them from the Vimeo site if you'd like to.
+#### Check them out and you can download them from the Vimeo/Youtube site if you'd like to.

 <p>&nbsp<p><p>&nbsp<p><p>&nbsp<p><p>&nbsp<p>